Don’t Forget Your Hearing Protection

 Monitoring hearing with an annual hearing evaluation and protecting your hearing by wearing hearing protection – including filtered earplugs, earmuffs, and for performing musicians – in-ear monitors – help reduce the risk.

 Hear what noise-induced hearing loss sounds like.
 Watch GENERATION HEAR, produced for music educators to use in the classroom, musicians, parents and anyone committed to preserving musicians’ most precious asset—hearing.

 Options in Hearing Protection

-Options in hearing protection range from earmuffs for infants and young children when attending events such as concerts, music festivals and fireworks displays, high-fidelity universal fit earplugs such as the ER20s from Etymotic or TRU from Westone, custom earplugs for musicians and music lovers, earmuffs and/or custom earplugs for recreational sports enthusiasts, and comfortable custom sleep plugs for a good night’s sleep.
+Options in hearing protection range from earmuffs for infants and young children when attending events such as concerts, music festivals and fireworks displays, high-fidelity universal fit earplugs such as the ER20s from Etymotic or TRU from Westone, custom earplugs for musicians and music lovers, earmuffs and/or custom earplugs for recreational sports enthusiasts and industrial workers, and comfortable custom sleep plugs for a good night’s sleep.